Gaurav Yadav (police officer): Career

 Yadav has been the DGP of Punjab Police since July 2022 and has headed the Intelligence Wing of Punjab Police during 2016-17 and was Special Principal Secretary to Chief Minister Bhagwant Mann before becoming the head of the state police.
 Mr. Yadav, a 1992-batch Indian Police Service (IPS) officer, currently serves as the Director General of Police (DGP) in Punjab.
-In February 2025, the Appointments Committee of the Cabinet (ACC) empanelled him for the position of Director General (DG) in a central police organization or agency, making him the only officer from the 1992 batch to receive this distinction.
+In February 2025, the Appointments Committee of the Cabinet (ACC) empanelled him for the position of Director General (DG) in a central police organisation or agency, making him the only officer from the 1992 batch to receive this distinction.